puppetlabs/relay-docs/docs/how-it-works.md

 ## Further reading

-In addition to the inline links above, if you're interested in the deeper internals of the system, please read the [Integrating with Relay](developers/integrating-with-relay.md) doc, the [reference section](reference.md), and check out the [technical blog](https://relay.sh/).
+In addition to the inline links above, if you're interested in the deeper internals of the system, please read the [Integrating with Relay](developers/integrating-with-relay.md) doc and the [reference section](reference.md).